tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a 4th year computer science student with both experience and interest in embedded systems.
-Currently, I am a firmware engineer intern at Sibros working on vehicle RTOS.
+Currently, I am a firmware engineer intern at Tesla working on vehicle simulations.
 Before this, I was an URA at UWaterloo for high performance user threading research.
-In the coming winter, I will be interning in Palo Alto at Tesla as a vehicle firmware engineer.

 I work comfortably in:
 * C ( OpenSSL, mBedTLS, GDB, Valgrind )